ajor/chip8/README.md

 You can adjust the speed of the emulator by changing `instructions_per_step` (defaults to 10).
 This parameter represents the number of Chip-8 instructions executed for each tick of the timers (which run at 60Hz).

-10 (or a little higher) works well for most games tested, but Connect4 needs `instructions_per_step=1` to be playable.
+10 (or a little higher) works well for most Chip-8 games tested, but Connect4 needs `instructions_per_step=1` to be playable.
+Super-Chip games generally need to be run a bit faster - somewhere in the 20-60 range seems to work well.

 ### Keyboard map
     Chip-8:    QWERTY keyboard: